apigee/IgniteEngine-iOS/README.md

 - Improve layout_type to support right and left alignment; default shoudl be relative and wrap [one][besidethenext] (instead of requiring float and h_align right)
 - [align_left] [align_right] <-- big deal, since this will improve scalability
 - Think "anchors" and x,y distance from an anchor point.
 0123456789 ??
 - Fill remaining height/width (define a header and footer, say, and have middle body stretch to fit).
-Should go hand in hand with anchor layouts.
+Should go hand in hand with anchor layouts. (looks like this is done?)

 ####Images: